tmnestor/unified_vision_processor_minimal/presentation_materials/README.md

 ### 4. **mermaid_diagrams.md**
 - All Mermaid diagram definitions in one file
 - Can be copied into presentations or rendered separately
-- Includes architecture, process flows, and comparisons
+- Includes architecture, process flows, and technical comparisons

 ### 5. **hybrid_diagram_approach.md**
 - Explains the Mermaid + Matplotlib hybrid approach